 What Does Clomicalm® Do?

-Clomicalm® is to be used as part of a multi-modal treatment plan for separation anxiety that includes behavioral modification such as training, pheromones, supplements, and wearable calming solutions like the Thundershirt®.
-It comes as an oral tablet in a 5, 20, 40, or 80 mg strength in order to appropriately dose variously sized dogs and is best absorbed when given with food.
-It is a prescription medication so it must be prescribed by a veterinarian.
+Clomicalm® is to be used as part of a multi-modal treatment plan for separation anxiety that includes behavioral modification such as training, pheromones, supplements, and wearable calming solutions, such as the Thundershirt®.
+It comes as an oral tablet in a 5, 20, or 80 mg (you can find the generic form in 40 mg) strength in order to appropriately dose variously sized dogs and might decrease the instance of vomiting when given with food.
+It is a prescription medication, so it must be prescribed by a veterinarian.

 What is Separation Anxiety in Dogs?